UBC-MDS/ssg_pymeans/CONDUCT.md

 ### Unacceptable behaviours

-All unprofessional and offensive behaviours are not expected, which include, but not limited to, offensive comments on other people's gender, age, race, religion, sexual orientation, personal appearance and other personal traits, insults, as well as using sexual languages or images.
+All unprofessional and offensive behaviours are not accepted, which include, but not limited to, offensive comments on other people's gender, age, race, religion, sexual orientation, personal appearance and other personal traits, insults, as well as using sexual languages or images.

 ### How to report unacceptable behaviours and what we can do